MiladJoodi/Joodi_me/src/pages/about.md

 # About Me

+This is Joodi (Meaning of Joodi is Kind, working) \
 A self taught Web Developer who enjoys creating content on web develop and Front-End. \
 Sharing what I learn as I learn it to help and motivate others is what keeps me going. \
 I am on a journey of self-discovery, self-learning, and simple living and I'd love for you to join me.